Sobaja-Swap/scw-contracts/README.md

-# Biconomy Smart Account (Smart Contract Wallet) Overview
+# Smart Account (Smart Contract Wallet) Overview

-Biconomy Smart Account is a smart contract wallet that builds on core concepts of Gnosis / Argent safes and implements an interface to support calls from [account abstraction](https://eips.ethereum.org/EIPS/eip-4337) Entry Point contract.
+Smart Account is a smart contract wallet that builds on core concepts of Gnosis / Argent safes and implements an interface to support calls from [account abstraction](https://eips.ethereum.org/EIPS/eip-4337) Entry Point contract.
 We took all the good parts of existing smart contract wallets.

 These smart wallets have a single owner (1/1 Multisig) and are designed in such a way that it is